Please feel free to call us at (928) 486-1075 or go to our Contact Us page with any additional questions.

 You may make a reservation for yourself or purchase a Gift Certificate by filling out our Online Reservation Form or by calling us at 928-486-1075.

 Our flights generally take place shortly after sunrise -- therefore, we like to depart for the launch site about 1 hour prior to sunrise, allowing us time to prepare all equipment for a safe launch.

 Ballooning is strictly a fair weather sport -- Assuming good visibility, the key consideration for a safe flight is wind speed.
-Generally a launch will not take place if wind speeds exceed 8 mph.
+Generally a launch will not take place if wind speeds exceed 6-7 mph.
 The reason?
 High winds can cause unsafe conditions when the pilot has to land the balloon.
+In addition, our flying areas is not much greater than that in distance.
 Rain, surrounding storm systems or high winds are typical weather conditions that will prompt us to postpone and reschedule a flight.

 The evening before your scheduled flight, we will contact you to let you know if the weather appears to be conducive for a flight .
 You will also be given details regarding where and when to meet the crew for the trip to the launch site.